AMWA-TV/info-006/docs/Controller implementation tutorial.md

 [MS-05-02](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/NcObject.html#touchpoints) specifies an identity mapping mechanism available in the base `NcObject` class.
 This touchpoint mechanism can be used to associate identities from outside contexts with entities inside the control structure of the device.

-One such example is the [ReceiverMonitor](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Feature_sets.html#ncreceivermonitor) control class which is used to express connection and payload statuses for an attached stream receiver.
+One such example is the [ReceiverMonitor](https://specs.amwa.tv/nmos-control-feature-sets/branches/main/monitoring/#ncreceivermonitor) control class which is used to express connection and payload statuses for an attached stream receiver.

-This allows for a `Receiver monitor` to be associated with a specific [NMOS IS-04](https://specs.amwa.tv/is-04/) receiver.
+The touchpoint mechanism allows for a `Receiver monitor` to be associated with a specific [NMOS IS-04](https://specs.amwa.tv/is-04/) receiver.

-A controller is expected to decode touchpoint information where available and associate identities if it has access to the data domains exposed (For example a controller would be able to identity which NMOS IS-04 receiver is associated with a given `Receiver monitor` control class instance).
+A controller is expected to decode touchpoint information where available and associate identities if it has access to the data domains exposed (For example a controller would be able to identity which NMOS IS-04 receiver is associated with a given `Receiver monitor` object).

 | ![Context identity mapping](images/context-identity-mapping.png) |
 |:--:|